kirkshoop/sequence-next/sequences.md

 This was the end goal all along.

 _Sender_/_Receiver_, as described in [@P2300R5], can represent a single asynchronous value.
-A generator of `range<Sender>` can represent a set of asynchronous values, where the range generates each sender synchronously.
-This paper is about _Senders_ that can asynchronously send `0..N` values and some of the algorithms, for those _Senders_, that operate on an asynchronous value sequence.
+Today, using a range-v3 generator, a `range<Sender>` can represent a set of asynchronous values, where the range generates each sender synchronously.
+This paper is about _Senders_ that can asynchronously provide senders for `0..N` values and describes some of the algorithms, that operate on an asynchronous value sequence, where the sender for each value is provided asynchronously.

 ## Basic polling